Sherin Hasno

 Sherin Bilal Hasno (شيرين بلال حسنو; born 25 March 2007) is a footballer who plays as a forward for Danish club HB Køge's under-19 team.
-Born in Denmark, she plays for the Lebanon national team.
+Born in Denmark, she has played for the Lebanon national team.

 Club career

 Hasno began her career at HB Køge, before later moving to Brøndby IF.
 She returned to HB Køge in summer 2024, playing for their under-19 team.

 International career

 Hasno was called up to the Lebanon U19 team in April 2024, for two friendly games against Jordan, and in October 2024, for a training camp.
 For Lebanon U18, she played at the WAFF U-18 Girls Championship in December 2024, scoring against Palestine, and scored a hat-trick against Jamaica in the 2025 UEFA Friendship Cup in April 2025.

 In July 2024, Hasno received her first senior call up for Lebanon for a training camp.
 Her full debut came in February 2025, during the International Women's Championship in Nepal, coming on as a substitute against Myanmar on 17 February in a 3–1 defeat.